Iligan Crusaders: Best home game

 Probably the best home game this year for the Crusaders was when they faced the Ozamiz Cotta on April 25, 2007, on their home floor and won in a 92-90 score on Dino Cabili's last shot with 16 seconds left in regulation.

 Player additions

 Midpoint in the season, Frederick Siao signed Nat Cruz and Ian Saladaga who were from the Valencia Golden Harvest.
 He also signed Ronnie Matias who, after playing in the PBL, signed with the Iligan Crusaders.
 Matias played for the Iligan Crusaders in the second season of the team.

 Player subtractions

-Midpoint in the season, the Crusaders lost 5'10 point guard Arnold Booker Santos due to unknown reasons.
+Midpoint in the season, the Crusaders lost 5'10 point guard Arnold Booker Santos for unknown reasons.